19hours/sg-statutes/Acts/Income Tax Act.md

 [13/84; 11/94]

-(13B) Where a person to whom a certificate has been issued under the repealed Part IV, VI, VII, XI or XII of the Economic Expansion Incentives (Relief from Income Tax) Act has —

-(a) at the end of the basis period immediately following the expiry of his tax relief period, in use machinery or plant in respect of which capital allowances have been made under section 19; and

-(b) before the end of the year of assessment which relates to that basis period, so elected,

-there shall be made to him for a period of 3 years an annual allowance of 331/

-3

-% in respect of the capital expenditure remaining unallowed under section 19 in respect of the machinery or plant as at the end of that basis period.

-[13/84; 11/94]
+(13B) [Deleted by Act 32 of 2019wef 02/12/2019]

-(14) Subject to subsections (10A), (13A) and (13B), where any allowance has been claimed and allowed under section 19 in respect of any expenditure, no allowances shall, except with the approval of the Minister or the Comptroller and subject to such conditions as he may impose, be made in any subsequent year of assessment under this section in respect of the amount of that expenditure remaining unallowed under section 19.
+(14) Subject to subsections (10A) and (13A), where any allowance has been claimed and allowed under section 19 in respect of any expenditure, no allowances shall, except with the approval of the Minister or the Comptroller and subject to such conditions as he may impose, be made in any subsequent year of assessment under this section in respect of the amount of that expenditure remaining unallowed under section 19.

 [34/2005]

+[Act 32 of 2019 wef 02/12/2019]

 (14A) Unless otherwise provided in this Act or the Economic Expansion Incentives (Relief from Income Tax) Act, where, in the basis period for any year of assessment, the trade, profession or business, for which purpose the machinery or plant is provided, produces income that is exempt from tax as well as income chargeable with tax, the allowances for that year of assessment shall be made against each income for that year of assessment in such proportion as appears reasonable to the Comptroller in the circumstances.